 Border Crossing House by Simone Subissati Architects

-Recently designed by Simone Subissati Architects, this inspiring private residence is located in Polverigi, Italy.
+Border Crossing House recently designed by Simone Subissati Architects, is an inspiring private residence located in Polverigi, Italy.

 Photography by Alessandro Magi Galluzzi, Paolo Semprucci, Rossano Ronci